mozilla/learning-networks/clubs/club-collaboration/content.md

 #Best Practices for Cross-Club Collaboration

-This Mozilla Club guide was created by [Mozilla Clubs](https://learning.mozilla.org/en-US/clubs/)staff and Mozilla Club Captain Steven Van Sant ([Mozilla Club Omaha](https://www.facebook.com/mozillaOmaha/)) If you have an idea for a guide and/or would like to help author one of your own please [let us know](https://forum.learning.mozilla.org/t/suggestions-for-new-clubs-guides/970/1).
+This Mozilla Club guide was created by [Mozilla Clubs](https://learning.mozilla.org/en-US/clubs/) staff and Mozilla Club Captain Steven Van Sant ([Mozilla Club Omaha](https://www.facebook.com/mozillaOmaha/)) If you have an idea for a guide and/or would like to help author one of your own please [let us know](https://forum.learning.mozilla.org/t/suggestions-for-new-clubs-guides/970/1).

 ##Welcome